ResultadosDigitais/matrix/README.md

 In this moment is possible:
 - Execute login via Google Credentials
 - Navigate into room-1 and room-2
+- Notify clients when another connected user go away

 Next steps
-- Notify clients when the user go away

 - Open external meeting when the user enter in a room